orbitalquark/textadept/README.md

 ## Compile

-Textadept is a bit unusual in that building it is only supported on Linux and BSD, or within a [Docker][] [image][].
+Textadept is a bit unusual in that building it is only supported on Linux, or within a [Docker][] [image][].
 The application is cross-compiled for Windows and macOS from Linux.
 While it is certainly possible to compile Textadept natively on those platforms, it is simply not supported in any official capacity.

 Textadept is built from its *src/* directory and binaries are placed in the application's root directory.
 The general procedure is to have Textadept build its dependencies first, and then